valerie-valentine/mastermind-frontend/README.md

 - Ability to see previous guesses, instructions and feedback of guess.
 - Leaderboard that displays the top 10 players based off of most games won.
 - Ability for a user to delete a game or user account.
-- Ability to store and retrieve hashed passwords.
 - Ability to view a hint

 Note: There is logic in the frontend to mitigate bad inputs, as well as logic on the backend to verify inputs and deals with errors.